-Amtrak’s Silver Meteor service offers access to Florida’s Atlantic Coast from the Northeastern Seaboard.
+Amtrak’s Silver Star service offers access to Florida’s Gulf Coast from the Northeastern Seaboard.

-Amtrak run a number of trains on the Atlantic Coast Service on the eastern seaboard; namely the Amtrak Silver Meteor (Train 97 and 98) and Amtrak Silver Star (Train 91 and 92) between New York and Miami.
+Amtrak run a number of trains on the Atlantic Coast Service on the eastern seaboard; namely the Amtrak Silver Star (Train 91 and 92) and Silver Meteor (Train 97 and 98) between New York and Miami.

-Another service, the Palmetto operates from New York to Savannah in Georgia (it used to go all the way to Tampa).
+Another service, the Palmetto goes from New York to Savannah in Georgia (it used to go all the way to Tampa).

-The Silver Meteor runs one service a day in each direction with journey times of around 28 hours covering the 1389 miles (2235 kms).
+The Silver Star runs one service a day in each direction with journey times of over 30 hours covering 1522 miles (2449 kms).

-Train 97 operates the southbound service leaving New York Penn Station at 3:15 p.m. each day and arriving in Miami at 6:39 p.m. the next day.
+Train 91 operates the southbound service leaving New York at 11:02 a.m. each day and arriving in Miami at 5:58 p.m. the next day.

-Amongst the stops are Philadelphia, Washington DC and then on through Virginia, North and South Carolina including Charleston, Savannah in Georgia and then Jacksonville and Orlando in Florida.
+Amongst the stops are Philadelphia, Washington DC and then on through Virginia, North and South Carolina including Charleston, Savannah in Georgia and then Jacksonville, Orlando and Tampa in Florida.

-Stops in Florida are Jacksonville, Palatka, Deland, Winter Park, Orlando, Kissimmee, Winter Haven, Sebring, Okeechobee, West Palm Beach, Delray Beach, Deerfield Beach, Fort Lauderdale, Hollywood and Miami.
+Stops in Florida are Jacksonville, Palatka, DeLand, Winter Park, Orlando, Kissimmee, Lakeland, Tampa, Lakeland, Winter Haven, Sebring, Okeechobee, West Palm Beach, Delray Beach, Deerfield Beach, Fort Lauderdale, Hollywood and Miami.

-A number of destinations on the Gulf Coast are catered for by a Thruway motor coach service (see below).
+A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see below).